Priya434/axelrod_tournament/Readme.md

 [Axelrod](https://github.com/Axelrod-Python/Axelrod) python library.

 ## Contributions
-Contributions to this repository are welcome.
+Contributions to this repository are welcome.<br>
-Please create a seperate branch and open a pull request.
+Please create a seperate branch and open a pull request.<br>
 It's that simple!

 ### To Do